electro-logic/DngOpcodesEditor/README.md

 - This project is not an official DNG Tool.
 - Metadata reading/writing is based on ExifTool.
 Thank you Phil!
 - Open an issue if you need a specific opcode implemented
 - Export to DNG writes the OpcodeList3 tag only.
-You may need to write IFD0:OpcodeList3 in some cases
+You may need to write IFD0:OpcodeList3 if SubIFD is not defined.
 - TrimBounds may not be well supported by most RAW processors
 - FixVignetteRadial may require adjusting the strenght in some RAW processors